 The Arctic Council has eight member states: Canada, Denmark, Finland, Iceland, Norway, the Russian Federation, Sweden and the United States of America.
 National representatives from organizations in these countries form the EPPR Working Group.
 The Inuit Circumpolar Conference (ICC), the Saami Council, the Russian Association of Indigenous Peoples of the North (RAIPON), the Aleut International Association (AIA), the Arctic Athabaskan Council (AAC) and the Gwich’in Council International are permanent participants in the Council.

 Every two years, a Chair is elected from one of the member countries to head the EPPR.
 The Chair’s country usually provides the EPPR with a Secretariat.

 Working Group Meetings

-The EPPR Working Group holds annual meetings to discuss projects, proposals, and guidance from the Ministers and Senior Arctic Officials.
+The EPPR Working Group holds meetings twice a year to discuss projects, proposals, and guidance from the Ministers and Senior Arctic Officials.
 In addition, the group uses the meetings as a venue for sharing best practices on the infrastructure and procedures needed to prevent, prepare, and respond to emergencies in the Arctic.
-EPPR presently meets twice a year: once in a full annual meeting and once where heads of delegation are required but other participants can join at their option.
-Aiming for efficiency, the smaller semiannual meeting may be held in a convenient location and if possible back to back with another Arctic Council meeting.
 The record of decisions and a summary from the EPPR Meetings are available in the Meeting Reports.